Some tropes, such as the Unreliable Narrator

 - Happens repeatedly for tension in No Country for Old Men.
 Much of the movie is just simply watching what will happen to the characters as they walk into a situation, oblivious to what the audience already knows.
 And then it subverts the trope by getting those characters out with a hidden ace the audience didn't see.

 - The whole prequel-trilogy of Star Wars.
-You know that everyone with the exception of Obi-Wan is (probably) going to be killed anyway (by their own clone forces!) and that Anakin is going to go evil, so you really have a hard time empathizing with Anakin.
+You know that everyone with the exception of Obi-Wan is (probably) going to be killed anyway (by their own clone forces!) and that Anakin is going to go evil.
+This makes around 80% of the film a near Tear Jerker.

 Obi-Wan: (after Anakin takes them through a perilous chase) Why do I get the feeling that you'll be the death of me?